 As a supplier of professional services, our risk of exposure to instances of modern slavery is relatively low.
 Our supply chains include leases for the properties we occupy; suppliers of IT and other office supplies and equipment; suppliers of event spaces and hospitality for meetings, conferences, and general business travel; professional services from travel agents, lawyers, accountants, and other professional services; office cleaning, catering, and other office facilities services; and recruitment and employment agencies.
 We seek to deal with suppliers that are also diligent with their supply chains in combatting modern slavery and human trafficking.

 WHAT WE ARE DOING TO COMBAT MODERN SLAVERY AND HUMAN TRAFFICKING

-During the financial year ending December 31, 2017 we:
+During the financial year ending December 31, 2018 we:

-Implemented and communicated to our employees a Modern Slavery and Human Trafficking Policy, which expresses our fundamental opposition to modern slavery and human trafficking and our commitment to acting ethically and with integrity in all of our business dealings and relationships;
+- maintained a Modern Slavery and Human Trafficking Policy, which expresses our fundamental opposition to modern slavery and human trafficking and our commitment to acting ethically and with integrity in all of our business dealings and relationships;

 This statement has been approved for and on behalf of the members of AlixPartners Ltd.